Ovartaci

-Ovartaci was the artistic name of the Danish visual artist Louis Marcussen (1894 – 1985).
+Louis Marcussen (26 September 1894 – 25 November 1985), known by the artistic name Ovartaci, was a Danish visual artist.

+Life

 In 1923, Ovartaci emigrated to Argentina for six years for work, along the way rambling and experimenting with drugs.
-Ovartaci was committed to the Risskov psychiatric hospital in 1929.
-She then had a sex change operation in 1957.
-She lived and worked in the institution for fifty-six years.
+Ovartaci was committed to the Risskov psychiatric hospital in 1929, and adopted the name Ovartaci as a humorous spelling of the Jutlandic pronunciation of Overtosse ("chief loon").
+He had a sex change operation (male to female) in 1957.
+He lived and worked in the institution for fifty-six years.
 In 1972 Ovartaci decided not to identify as a woman and started identifying as a man until his death in 1985.

 Ovartaci's phantasmagoric work features numerous female and animal figures set within an abundance of symbols, interiors, and landscapes.
 These figures are invested with a sense of identification that seems to defy the divide between real life and the realm of art.
 In 2018 an expansive exhibition entitled "Ovartaci and the Art of Madness" included a survey of the artist's work, as well as homages and related works by contemporary artists.
 His art can be seen at Museum Ovartaci in Aarhus, Denmark, a museum named after him showcasing artwork created at the psychiatric hospital in Risskov, Denmark.

 In 2022, a monograph on Ovartaci's life, work and production was released: Ovartaci: The Signature of Madness.